plutphil/ha_install/README.md

 - Tested on Debian amd64.

 # Notice
-This script will install an __unsupported version___ of Homeassistant.
-This means that is not the intended way by the developers of installing Homeassistant.
-You are better off to go installing Homeassistant OS.
+This script installs an __unsupported version__ of Homeassistant.
+This means that this is not the way the developers intended to install Homeassistant.
+You are better off installing Homeassistant OS.